-Electives
+13. Electives

 The elective courses fall under two categories: Professional Electives and Open Electives.
 The Professional Elective courses are offered in the concerned branch of specialization and a student can choose the Professional Elective courses with the approval of the Head of the Department concerned.
-Apart from the various Professional elective courses, a student can choose the open electives from any specialization offered in any Department in the Faculty of Engineering &

-Technology during the entire period of study, with the approval of the Head of the Department and the Head of the Department offering the course.
+Apart from the various Professional elective courses, a student can choose the open electives from any specialization offered in any Department in the Faculty of Engineering & Technology during the entire period of study, with the approval of the Head of the Department offering the course.